-To say that Berlin is lavishly endowed with public spaces that are manifestly unused despite being paved is an understatement.
-I’m pretty sure Berlin has more unused paved space relative to the amount of functioning space than any other major city.
+To say that Berlin is lavishly endowed with public space that is manifestly unused despite being paved is an understatement.
+I’m pretty sure Berlin has higher proportion of unused paved space than any other major city.
 (If you can think of one, let me know in the comments.)
-I am not talking about vacant lots that could hold buildings, or any place with significant foot traffic, or squares or plazas that are actually used, or even the parking lots that exacerbate climate change by incentivizing car travel.
-I refer instead to the inexplicable empty stretches along buildings and at streetcorners that go unused by pedestrians, sidewalks extravagantly and desolately out of proportion to their foot-traffic load, and large traffic islands and medians.
+I am not talking about parking lots, plazas that are actually used, any areas with significant foot traffic, or vacant lots suitable for buildings.
+I mean inexplicable empty stretches along buildings and at streetcorners that aren’t used by pedestrians; sidewalks extravagantly and desolately out of proportion to their foot-traffic load; and large traffic islands and medians.

 This post contains pictures I’ve been taking of these spaces, to show how they could be used – but aren’t – for plantings or micro-gardens or, preferablly, specially engineered raingardens, which many cities in the U.S. and elsewhere – but not Germany – have been installing for decades to collect rainwater from the nearby pavement and let it sink into the soil instead of overloading the sewer system and polluting the waterways.

-A raingarden is much more than a tree pit.
+Raingardens, also known as bioswales, are much more than planting strips, flower beds or sidewalk tree pits.
 There’s a lot going at the curb level and underground to get the stormwater to infiltrate downwards, but it’s invisible to the casual observer.
 For example:

 Raingardens, also known as bioswales, are a type of green infrastructure.
 They are cheaper than the traditional “grey” infrastructure such as sewer pipes, tanks and sewage plants for reducing the stormwater overflows .
 They have additional benefits such as mitigating urban heat islands and increasing green space and quality of life, and as the climate crisis exacerbates the problems of stormwater overflows and hotter cities, they’re becoming even more necessary.